syncfusion-content/xamarin-docs/Xamarin/SfPicker/timepicker.md

     /// <summary>

-/// Time is the acutal DataSource for SfPicker control which will holds the collection of Hour ,Minute and Format
+/// Time is the actual DataSource for SfPicker control which will holds the collection of Hour ,Minute and Format

     /// </summary>